Find Affordable College Courses

 Read More…

-A rank of #4 on this year’s list means University of Southern Mississippi is a great place for communication and journalism students.
-Southern Miss is a fairly large public school located in the city of Hattiesburg.
+The excellent programs at University of Southern Mississippi helped the school earn the #4 place on this year’s ranking of the best communication and journalism schools in Mississippi.
+Southern Miss is a fairly large public school located in the small city of Hattiesburg.

 #5